Tom Selleck: Early work

 He began his career with bit parts in smaller movies, including Myra Breckinridge (invited on the set by Mae West), Coma, and The Seven Minutes.
-He appeared in a number of TV series, mini-series and TV movies.
+He appeared in a number of TV series, miniseries, and TV movies.
 He was also the face of Salem cigarettes and Revlon's Chaz cologne.
-Selleck appeared in the commercial for Right Guard deodorant in 1971, with Farrah Fawcett in 1972 for the aperitif Dubonnet, and another in 1977 for the toothpaste Close-Up.
+Selleck appeared in a commercial for Right Guard deodorant in 1971, with Farrah Fawcett in 1972 for the aperitif Dubonnet, and another in 1977 for the toothpaste Close-Up.
 He was also in a Safeguard deodorant soap commercial (1972).
 In 1972, he starred in the B-movie Daughters of Satan.
 He had a recurring role in the 1970s as private investigator Lance White in The Rockford Files.

-Selleck is an avid outdoorsman, marksman and firearms collector.
-These interests led him to leading-man cowboy roles in Western films, starting with his role as cowboy and frontier marshal Orrin Sackett in the 1979 film The Sacketts, opposite Sam Elliott, Jeff Osterhage, and Western legends Glenn Ford and Ben Johnson, and that same year, Concrete Cowboys with Jerry Reed.
-The Shadow Riders followed in 1982.
-Then Selleck shifted gears, portraying a cat burglar in 1930s London in Lassiter in 1984.
-Quigley Down Under is one of his best-known Western films, but it was for his 1997 role in Last Stand at Saber River that he won a "Western Heritage Award".
+Selleck is an avid outdoorsman, marksman, and firearms collector.
+These interests led him to leading-man cowboy roles in Western films, starting with his role as cowboy and frontier marshal Orrin Sackett in the 1979 Louis L'Amour's books adaptation The Sacketts, opposite Sam Elliott, Jeff Osterhage, and Western legends Glenn Ford and Ben Johnson, and that same year, Concrete Cowboys with Jerry Reed.
+The Shadow Riders, another L'Amour adaptation with Selleck opposite Elliott and Osterhage, followed in 1982.
+Quigley Down Under is one of his best-known Western films, but his 1997 role in Last Stand at Saber River resulted in his winning a "Western Heritage Award".